usc-isi-i2/kgtk/docs/install.md

 After a Docker or GitHub installation, you may run KGTK's unit tests to verify that the installation was complete.
-You may use either of the two following command sequences to run the unittests:
+You may use either of the two following command sequences to run the unittests, starting at your KGTK installation folder:

 ```
 make unittest